kaanguru/JavaScript_Re-Beginners/01_meet_again/03_manuals.md

 Other objects in the global scope are either [created by the user script](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects#creating_new_objects) or provided by the host application.
 The host objects available in browser contexts are documented in the [API reference](https://developer.mozilla.org/en-US/docs/Web/API).

-For more information about the distinction between the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model) and core [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), see [JavaScript technologies overview](https://developer.mozilla.org/en-US/docs/Web/JavaScript/JavaScript_technologies_overview).

 - [Value properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects#value_properties)

-  These global properties return a simple value.
+  return a simple value.
 They have no properties or methods.

   `Infinity`  `NaN`  `undefined`  `globalThis`

 - [Function properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects#function_properties)

-  These global functions—functions which are called globally, rather than on an object—directly return their results to the caller.
+  These global functions which are called globally, rather than on an object—directly return their results to the caller.

   `eval()`  `isFinite()`   `isNaN()`  `parseFloat()`  `parseInt()`   `encodeURI()`   `encodeURIComponent()`   `decodeURI()` `decodeURIComponent()`